Koby Stevens: Biography

 Stevens played for Gippsland Power in the TAC Cup.

 In 2008 he represented Vic Country at the 2008 AFL Under 18 Championships, was named in the TAC Cup team of the year on the wing and also selected in the AIS/AFL Academy.

 In 2009, he captained the AIS/AFL Academy squad in their annual tour and was in the leadership group for Vic Country at the 2009 AFL Under 18 Championships.
 Stevens was also invited to and attended the annual AFL Draft Camp at the Australian Institute of Sport in Canberra in October 2009 but did not participate in much of the testing as he was undergoing rehabilitation from osteitis pubis sustained mid-season.

 Stevens requested a trade to the Western Bulldogs after the Eagles' 2012 season ended, wishing to return to his home state of Victoria and rejoin former Gippsland Power teammate and friend Clay Smith.
-On 24 October 2012, it was announced that Stevens had been traded to the Western Bulldogs in exchange for the Bulldogs' pick 44 in the 2012 AFL Draft.
+On 24 October 2012, it was announced that Stevens had been traded to the Western Bulldogs in exchange for the Bulldogs' pick 44 in the 2012 AFL draft.

 At the conclusion of the 2016 season, he was traded to St Kilda.

 Playing style

-Stevens played primarily as a midfielder, but also has the versatility to play off a half forward flank.
-He has a strong, athletic build for a young player and his contested ball winning skills, attack on the ball, overhead marking, consistency, work-rate and leadership skills have all been described as strengths of his.
+Stevens played primarily as a midfielder, but also had the versatility to play off a half forward flank.
+He had a strong, athletic build and his contested ball winning skills, attack on the ball, overhead marking, consistency, work-rate and leadership skills were all described as strengths of his.